Analytics Cards

 • Sender: Sending identity.

-• Campaign Type: Type of interactive campaign on which the message was sent: Subscription Form.
+• Campaign Type: Type of automation on which the message was sent: Subscription Form.

-• Date: Date when the interactive campaign was created.
+• Date: Date when the automation was created.

 • Unique Registered Users: Total number of users who have registered through the subscription form by clicking the Submit button.